 Here are some examples where the images aren’t the right dimensions:

 Your cover photo is the biggest and most noticeable element on your Facebook Page, which is why it’s important to put some proper thought into it.
 It should be engaging and communicate something about your business.
-For example, if you are a 3 generation family funeral home, perhaps a photo of the family would make sense, or if you have beautiful grounds, perhaps a photo of your premises would be appropriate.
+For example, if you are a 3 generation family funeral home, perhaps a photo of the family in uniform would make sense, or if you have beautiful grounds, perhaps a photo of your premises would be appropriate.

 Similar to your profile photo, your cover photo should be a proper resolution and follow the dimension guidelines.
 It’s important to note that your cover photo actually resizes to different dimensions on desktop and mobile, so you should ensure that your photo works on all devices and key information isn’t cut out.
 At the time of this guide, cover photos display at 820×312 pixels on desktop and 640×360 pixels on mobile.